-Daydreaming, also known as mind wandering, is a common phenomenon in humans’ daily life.
-Under normal conditions, it is usually harmless – it is usually moments of distraction from current tasks, similar to lost-in-thought moments.
-It is summed up as “a wide variety of spontaneous and undirected mentation”, and can account for up to 30-50% of thought-probe responses in laboratory and field studies1.
+Daydreaming, also known as mind wandering, is a common phenomenon in daily life.
+Under normal conditions, it is usually harmless.
+It is usually moments of distraction from current tasks, similar to lost-in-thought moments.
+In sum, it is “a wide variety of spontaneous and undirected mentation”.
+Most notably, it can account for up to 30-50% of thought-probe responses in laboratory and field studies1.

-In polyphasic sleep adaptations, daydreaming anecdotally appears to be a controllable threat; however, it seems to be amplified by sleep deprivation effects and can cause irritating experiences.
-Whether daydreaming is a direct product of sleep deprivation is yet to be concluded.
+In polyphasic sleep adaptations, daydreaming anecdotally appears to be a controllable threat; however, sleep deprivation effects seem to amplify it and can cause irritating experiences.
+Whether daydreaming is a direct product of sleep deprivation remains inconclusive.
 There are also ways to overcome excessive daydreaming, depending how much it affects each individual.

 Daydreaming, sleep quality and sleep deprivation

-A reliable yet moderate correlation has been found between daydreaming and sleep quality – the poorer the sleep quality, the more frequent daydreaming occurs1.
+A reliable yet moderate correlation has been found between daydreaming and sleep quality.
+The poorer the sleep quality, the more frequent daydreaming occurs1.
 Another study also claimed that daydreaming can also affect sleep quality by increasing sleep onset latency2.
 Despite limitations from the study, it is reasonable to establish such correlations.

 Daydreaming and chronotypes

 Interestingly enough, sleep chronotypes appear to play some role in daydreaming frequency.
-However, all relevant data stems from studies on monophasic sleep, whose focus was on cognitive performance and the state of mind wandering.
-It was concluded that delayed sleep phase (Wolf chronotype) generates more daydreaming occurrences, while early sleep (Lion chronotype) is positively correlated to mindfulness and alertness1.
-The explanation for this connection is that Wolves are likely to be forced to wake up earlier than scheduled for different personal reasons, potentially causing them to be sleep deprived (e.g, work, school).
+However, all relevant data stems from studies on monophasic sleep.
+These studies focus was on cognitive performance and the state of mind wandering.
+The conclusions as as follows:

-Since polyphasic sleeping is all about consistency and maintenance of sleep-wake hours strictly (even though flexing is tolerable upon completed adaptation), the body gets used to the waking hours, total sleep time each day and gives out cues regarding alertness dips or boost depending on the hours of the day.
-When a stable sleep-wake polyphasic schedule becomes a routine, sleepers feel rested (getting enough sleep), and can minimize daydreaming.
+Since polyphasic sleeping is pretty much about consistency and maintenance of sleep-wake hours strictly, the body gets used to the waking hours eventually.
+Adapted sleepers then get accustomed to total sleep time each day and alertness dips patterns.
+When a stable sleep-wake polyphasic schedule becomes a routine, sleepers feel rested and can minimize daydreaming.

 How dangerous can daydreaming get?

-How to alleviate daydreaming?
+Methods to alleviate daydreaming

 Daydreaming usually is benign in the context of polyphasic sleeping.
-Daydreaming can both affect sleep quality when a sleeper first begins sleeping polyphasically and result from sleep deprivation at the same time from the sleep pattern of choice.
-The intensity of daydreaming varies between individuals and depends on which schedule is a target for adaptation.
-Understanding and determining personal chronotypes can give more insights on how to form routines and stick with them for long term.
-Staying motivated throughout adaptation is the key to adapting and making use of sleep-wake hours wisely.
+It can both affect sleep quality when a sleeper first begins sleeping polyphasically.
+This is a result from sleep deprivation at the same time from the sleep pattern of choice.
+Additionally, the intensity of daydreaming varies between individuals and depends on which schedule sleepers are attempting.

 Main author: GeneralNguyen

-Page last updated: 27 March 2020
+Page last updated: 2 April 2021

 - Carciofo, R., Du, F., Song, N., & Zhang, K. (2014).
 Mind Wandering, Sleep Quality, Affect and Chronotype: An Exploratory Study.
 PLoS ONE, 9(3), e91285. doi:10.1371/journal.pone.0091285.
-[PMC]
+[PubMed]

 - Harvey, A. G., & Payne, S. (2002).
 The management of unwanted pre-sleep thoughts in insomnia: distraction with imagery versus general distraction.
 Behaviour Research and Therapy, 40(3), 267–277. doi:10.1016/s0005-7967(01)00012-2.
-[PMC]
+[PubMed]

 - Poerio, G. L., Kellett, S., & Totterdell, P. (2016).
 Tracking Potentiating States of Dissociation: An Intensive Clinical Case Study of Sleep, Daydreaming, Mood, and Depersonalization/Derealization.
 Frontiers in Psychology, 7. doi:10.3389/fpsyg.2016.01231.
-[PMC]
+[PubMed]

 - Bigelsen, J., Lehrfeld, J. M., Jopp, D. S., & Somer, E. (2016).
 Maladaptive daydreaming: Evidence for an under-researched mental health disorder.
 Consciousness and Cognition, 42, 254–266. doi:10.1016/j.concog.2016.03.017.
-[PMC]
+[PubMed]

 - Somer, E., Soffer-Dudek, N., & Ross, C. A. (2017).
 The Comorbidity of Daydreaming Disorder (Maladaptive Daydreaming).
 The Journal of Nervous and Mental Disease, 205(7), 525–530. doi:10.1097/nmd.0000000000000685.
-[PMC]
+[PubMed]

 - Giesbrecht, T., & Merckelbach, H. (2006).
 Dreaming to reduce fantasy? – Fantasy proneness, dissociation, and subjective sleep experiences.
 Personality and Individual Differences, 41(4), 697–706. doi:10.1016/j.paid.2006.02.015